Privacy Policy

 • whether profiling is carried out, i.e., whether data is automatically evaluated to arrive at a personal profile of you.

-• According to Article 16 of the GDPR, you have the right to rectification of data, which means that we must correct data if you find errors.
+• According to Article 16 of the GDPR, you have a right to rectification of the data, which means that we must correct data if you find errors.

 • According to Article 20 of the GDPR, you have the right to data portability, which means that we will provide you with your data in a common format upon request.